diverse-project/confsurface/README.md

  * sqlite : https://github.com/ternava/sqlite/tree/sqlite-compileoptions
  * xz : https://github.com/ternava/xz/tree/xz-compileoptions

-In each project of the system there is a `measures` folder, which contains the used scripts and the obtained results on `binary size` and `number of gadgets`.
+In each project of the system there is a `measures` folder, which contains the used scripts and the obtained results regarding the `binary size` and `number of gadgets` in over 400 configurations.

  #### Feature models:
  * [FM of x264](featuremodels/fm-x264.png)